swdotcom/swdc-vscode-100-days-of-code/README.md

 ### **5. Share your progress**

-To be a part of the community, it's important to share you progress during the 100 Days of Code challenge.
+To be a part of the community, it's important to share your progress during the 100 Days of Code challenge.
 Even minor progress is progress, and we encourage you to share something every day.

 <p align="center" style="margin: 0 10%">
   <img src="https://100-days-of-code.s3-us-west-1.amazonaws.com/Readme/First+Day+Full+Tweet.png" alt="Share log to Twitter for 100 Days of Code" />